HackYourFuture-CPH/teacher-curriculum/exercises/flip-a-sunday-class.md

 ## Exercise

 - When do you think it makes sense to use flipped classroom?
 What are the pros and cons?
-- Prepare flipped classroom for a specific topic.
+- Prepare flipped classroom for an existing HYF Sunday.
 The preparation should include
+  - Clearly outline what students should _know_ class, and what they will _do_ in class
   - Online lecture - could be uploaded to youtube
+  - Preparation exercises & code examples
   - Class work.
 What should be done in the class?
 Discussion, exercise, homework?
 Up to you.
 Write a plan for what should be done in the class

 ---